An interview with Dan Ward, one of the Blue Belt programme's enforcement team members who recently visited Ascension Island.

 The Blue Belt project represents a unique opportunity to directly support the protection and management of some of the most untouched, diverse and biologically rich marine environments on Earth.
 It’s great to be able to be able to use the skills, knowledge and experience I’ve acquired in the MMO to make a positive contribution to towards this.

 You recently return from Ascension Island, what was the aim of your visit?

-The first leg of the trip involved a 10 day joint science and enforcement patrol around the 200 mile Exclusive Fishing Zone (EFZ).
+The first leg of the trip involved joining the Ascension Island Government fisheries science and enforcement patrol around the 200 mile Exclusive Fishing Zone (EFZ).
 In addition to sharing best practice on fisheries enforcement, the primary aim was to trial the use of the National Maritime Information Centre (NMIC) to support a live operation, through the provision of real-time monitoring and surveillance information and intelligence.
 We also trialled the use of a drone as a means of evidence collection in the event of encountering an illegal fishing vessel.

 With the help of the Ascension Island Government (AIG) staff we gathered some really useful information around water quality and pollution contingency and the local perspective around the designation of the Marine Protected Area (MPA).

 What were the highlights of the trip?

 That’s a difficult question to answer!
 It really was the experience of a lifetime, and there are so many to choose from.